 Did you imagine calling someone strawberry or black?
-Japanese does not usually have zillions of syllables and variations like Portuguese, so many words resemble others, but it does not mean that if your child is called a strawberry.
-Ichigo can also mean the first [一護] and not strawberry [いちご].
+Japanese doesn't usually have zillions of syllables and variations like Portuguese, so many words resemble others, but it doesn't mean that your son is called strawberry.
+Ichigo can also mean “the first” [一護] and not “strawberry” [いちご].

-That's why Japanese people use suffixes like [-san, -kun], so it prevents people from confusing someone's name with fruit or other words.
+That's why the Japanese use suffixes like [-san, -kun] to prevent people from confusing someone's name with a fruit or other words.

-In writing this confusion does not usually happen, since in most cases Japanese names are written with 2 or more ideograms:
+In writing, this confusion does not usually happen, since most of the time Japanese names are written with 2 or more ideograms:

 - Sawako 爽子 – (子 KO – Child.) (爽 Sawa – Happy, refreshing, sweet.)

-Not to mention that common Japanese names can be written with other Kanji and have other meanings, however, only one of them is correct.
-For example Haruma can be written:
+Not to mention that common Japanese names can be written with other Kanjis and have other meanings, however, only one of them is correct.
+For example, Haruma can be written:

-This varies in Japanese, they can choose one kanji and use another not very common pronunciation, as in the cases above.
-Another example It's Haruka that can be written = 晴香 / 春香/ 遥 / 遥香（香 – aroma; smell; incense.) ( 春= spring.) (晴 - good weather; cloudy.) ( 遥 - distance; walking.)
+This varies in Japanese, they can choose a kanji and use another not very common pronunciation, as in the cases above.
+Another example is “Haruka” which can be written = 晴香 / 春香/ 遥 / 遥香（香 – aroma; smell; incense.) ( 春= Spring) (晴 – Fair weather; cloudy.) ( 遥 – Distance; walk.)

-Also, the name Hajime can be written with kanji 始, 治, 初 and many other examples.
+Also, the name Hajime can be written with the kanji [始, 治, 初] and many other examples.

 It is very complex to understand about the writing of names, an example of this is the surname Saitō.
-Although there are more than 100 characters that are read as leaves and more than 200 that are read as tō, only four of these leaves can be used for a surname.
+While there are over 100 characters read as sai and over 200 characters read as tō, only four of these sai can be used for a surname.

-The problem is that each of these characters has a different meaning: the leaves eight-stroke (斉) means “together” or “parallel”, the leaves 11 stroke (斎) means “to purify”.
-As mentioned, A name written in kanji may have more than one pronunciation, but only one is correct for a particular individual.
+The problem is that each of these characters has a different meaning: the eight-dash sai (斉) means “together” or “parallel”, the 11-dash sai (斎) means “purify”.
+As quoted.
+A name written in kanji can have more than one pronunciation, but only one of them is correct for a given individual.

-- 斉 What is said Hitoshi can be used to write Sato; Saikichi and Others
+- 斉 Saying Hitoshi can be used to write Sato; Saikichi and others

-Your Head must be confused, very confused, and for this reason that the Japanese usually write their names in Hiragana, even in documents there is a space for the name written in hiragana so that we know the right way to say the name.
-And it is also for this reason that we must use suffixes to avoid being lost.
+Your head must be confused, very confused, and that's why the Japanese usually write their names in hiragana, even in documents there is a space for the name written in hiragana so we know the right way to say the name.
+And that's also why we should use suffixes so we don't get lost.

-When someone introduces himself and goes to speak the meaning of the name, he will write his name in kanji, say the meaning, and also say about each kanji used and its meaning.
-Although it is difficult to understand in the beginning, mainly in the brief form that I explain, I find it beautiful and interesting, your name has several meanings, pronunciations, writings, you can have a lot of fun with it…
+When someone introduces himself and goes to say the meaning of the name, he will write his name in kanji, say the meaning, and also say about each kanji used and its meaning.
+Although it is difficult to understand at first, especially in the short way I explain it, I find it beautiful and interesting, your name has several meanings, pronunciations, writings, you can have a lot of fun with it…

-Of course this is a fool, choosing a name takes time, and it has many options, I would spend years deciding which one is best.
+Of course this is a joke, choosing a name takes time, with so many options, I would spend years deciding which one is best.
 Is that you?
-Which name would you choose?
+What name would you choose?